datacarpentry/organization-genomics/_episodes/01-tidiness.md

 Data organization at this point of your experiment will help facilitate your analysis later, as well as prepare your data and notes for data deposition now often required by journals and funding agencies.
 If this is a collaborative project, as most projects are now, it's also information that collaborators will need to interpret your data and results and is very useful for communication and efficiency.

 Fear not!
 If you have already started your project, and it's not set up this way, there are still opportunities to make updates.
-One of the biggest challenges is tabular data that isn't formatted so computers can use it, or has inconsistencies that make it hard to analyze.
+One of the biggest challenges is tabular data that is not formatted so computers can use it, or has inconsistencies that make it hard to analyze.

 More practice on how to structure data is outlined in our [Data Carpentry Ecology spreadsheet lesson](http://www.datacarpentry.org/spreadsheet-ecology-lesson/02-common-mistakes/)